Skip to main content

 Setting up Meetings

 Create your calendar event as normal, and ensure you click the Jiminny button in Outlook, and not add any other meeting links e.g. Teams meeting.
+Select Add a Jiminny Meeting.
+On first run, you will be asked to select your Jiminny Data Region- this is where you log in to Jiminny.

 When it comes to joining the meeting, all participants will click through to a consent page.
 This page will store the recording preference and take them to the meeting.